Justin Timberlake discography

-The discography of American singer and songwriter Justin Timberlake consists of five studio albums, two compilation albums, three extended plays, and 51 singles (including 19 as a featured artist).
+The American singer-songwriter Justin Timberlake has released six studio albums, two compilation albums, three extended plays, and 52 singles (including 20 as a featured artist).
 Timberlake started his music career in 1995, as a member of boy band NSYNC.
 Following the group's hiatus in 2002, he released his solo debut studio album, Justified, in November that same year.
 The album was a commercial success and peaked at number two on the US Billboard 200 chart and additionally topped the charts in Ireland and the United Kingdom.
 Justified earned multiple multi-platinum certifications, including a triple platinum certification from the Recording Industry Association of America (RIAA) and a sextuple platinum certification from the British Phonographic Industry (BPI).
 It produced four singles: "Like I Love You", "Cry Me a River", "Rock Your Body" and "Señorita"; all performed well commercially, with two of them becoming top 5 hits on the US Billboard Hot 100 chart and top two hits on the UK Singles Chart.
 "Rock Your Body" also reached number one in Australia.

 FutureSex/LoveSounds, Timberlake's second studio album, was released in September 2006.
 Like its predecessor, the album achieved commercial success internationally and topped the Billboard 200 chart; it also reached number one in countries such as Australia, Canada and the United Kingdom.
 It was later certified four times platinum by the RIAA and six times platinum by the Australian Recording Industry Association (ARIA); it sold over 10 million copies worldwide.
 Six singles were released from FutureSex/LoveSounds, including the Billboard Hot 100 chart number-one hits "SexyBack", "My Love" and "What Goes Around...
 Comes Around".
-Throughout the late 2000s, Timberlake collaborated with several artists on the Hot 100 top ten singles, including "Give It to Me" by Timbaland, "4 Minutes" by Madonna and "Dead and Gone" by T.I.
+Throughout the late 2000s, Timberlake collaborated with several artists on multiple Hot 100 top ten singles, including "Give It to Me" by Timbaland, "Ayo Technology" by 50 Cent, "4 Minutes" by Madonna, "Dead and Gone" by T.I. and "Love Sex Magic" by Ciara.